thaibault/weboptimizer/readme.md

     - Support for building and **shimming** a whole package managed application structure to build for various target environments like browsers or node (preconfigured extendable weback configuration)
-    - Generic management for dealing with **DLL-Bundles** to speed up any
-      workflows: Each (pre-)defined chunk can be outsourced to a DLL-Bundle in a complete delclarative and generic way.
     - Generic support for all known **favicon** types using only one png file as source (watching, compressing and auto-generating integrated)
     - Brings **offline** support though service worker and/or html5 manifest to